hindu-comm/mail_stream_indology/2013/10/viz./144__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2013-October/038533.html)

-​May I mention, as a native British-English speaker, that nobody has said "viz." since about 1900.
+May I mention, as a native British-English speaker, that nobody has said "viz." since about 1900.
 Except Indologists.
 I think it's okay now, we can stop.  :-)